Phase1es2/ML-Sys-DevOps/README.md

 ### Government & Law Enforcement
 - **Department of Homeland Security (DHS), FBI:** Identify fake media in criminal investigations.
 - **Interpol, Europol:** Track and prevent AI-generated misinformation campaigns.
+-
+By integrating **our system** into these industries, we can provide **a scalable, real-time solution** that enhances digital trust and security in the AI era.

 <!--
 Discuss: Value proposition: Your will propose a machine learning system that can be